freeCodeCamp/chapter/CONTRIBUTING.md

   > *Invalid'prisma_1.prisma.chapters.findMany()* </br>

   **Solution:** The [database needs to be initialized](https://github.com/freeCodeCamp/chapter/blob/main/CONTRIBUTING.md#initializing-the-database).
 Run `npm run db:reset` to clear and re-create the database tables.

-  If your problem isn't included above.
-Visit our [chat](https://discord.gg/QbQd7BpaaH) for assistance.
-Or, [create an issue for new bugs or topics](https://github.com/freeCodeCamp/chapter/issues).
 </details>

 <details>